nightcrawler-/ethmine-ansible-playbook/ReadMe.md

 ## Prerequisites - Ubuntu 18.04 LTS
 1. An Etherium wallet (The address)
 2. A mining pool, available at https://ethermine.org/start.
 It does not require registration, and will deposit as little as 0.01 ETH ($18 ca. Feb, 2021).
-3. A remote VM instance with python installed, and required ssh settings configured.
+3. A remote VM instance with python installed, and required ssh settings configured. `sudo apt-get install python`

 # What will be setup: